Skip to main content

 When I ordered a copy of the U.S. Constitution, the package came with two other books, The 5000 Year Leap and A Patriot’s History of the United States.
 As I began to devour these books, I was surprised to learn our Founding Fathers were men of great Faith willing to sacrifice their fortunes, their lives, and their sacred honor to claim and preserve freedom for all.

-When I got a hold of the biography George Washington’s Sacred Fire and learned of George Washington’s faith, it ignited my own and instilled in me a longing to “get back to church.”
+When I got a hold of the biography, George Washington’s Sacred Fire, and learned of George Washington’s faith, it ignited my own and instilled in me a longing to “get back to church.”
 I longed for his same faith, trust in Divine Providence, and love of neighbor.

 Journeying together: “Date Nights”

 As I was beginning my conversion, my husband was beginning his reversion.
 It wasn’t enough for him that I find my place in a church; no, it was important for us to find the Church.
-Besides the Bible and the Catechism of the Catholic Church, the other two books that were instrumental in his reversion to Catholicism were Be A Man by Father Larry Richards and The Imitation of Jesus Christ by Thomas à Kempis.
+Besides the Bible and the Catechism of the Catholic Church, the other two books that were instrumental in his reversion to Catholicism were Be A Man by Father Larry Richards and The Imitation of Christ by Thomas à Kempis.
 Upon reading these, the chase was on!
 Through his search, he was becoming the spiritual leader of our family — the role God asks all men to embrace.

 And thus began “Date Nights.”
 After the kids snuggled into bed, we would spend hours discussing what we were learning.
 However, what started as fun and entertaining conversations, soon turned into challenging disagreements and debates, usually ending with me stomping up the stairs to bed.
 Looking back, I see that he was right — I just didn’t want to admit it.